jollytoad/ahx/docs/events.md

 - `detail.targetOwner` - the _owner_ of the target element of the eventual swap
 - `detail.controlOwner` - the _owner_ of the control rule

+## `ahx:navigate`

+Dispatch before an attempt to navigate at the window level occurs due to a response header or other reason.
+A listener may veto this event to prevent the navigation occurring, in which case it will still fallback to the usual swapping mechanism.

+**Details**

+same as `ahx:action`, plus:

+- `detail.request` - the request that was performed
+- `detail.response` - the response from the request
+- `detail.refresh` - `true` if a full page reload was requested via `AHX-Refresh` header
+- `detail.url` - the URL to load or reload

 ## Error Events

 ### `ahx:triggerSyntax:error`